 The Coaching and Mentoring Programme at the Academy has been developed to provide postgraduate level learning and practice in coaching and mentoring for those starting to develop coaching skills, further developing a coaching professional practice or those who wish to develop a specialisation in coaching and mentoring within their leadership or human resource tasks.

-Coaching development is an area of specialty for the Academy with senior internationally recognised faculty such as Professor Stephen Palmer, Dr Peggy Marshall and Dr Annette Fillery-Travis.
+Coaching development is an area of speciality for the Academy with senior internationally recognised faculty such as Professor Stephen Palmer, Dr Peggy Marshall and Dr Annette Fillery-Travis.
 It is also home of a thriving research group of PhD and DProf Candidates and authors and hosts the WAPPAR Society for Coaching.
 This is a community of practice for coaching scholar-practitioners interested in building the body of knowledge for the profession through expert seminars and an annual conference.
 Members of the Society have contributed to the development of standards for the profession and the work of European Mentoring and Coaching Council, Worldwide Association of Business Coaches and the Global Coaching Convention.
 They are currently working at embedding coaching cultures within sectors as diverse as the third sector and education.

 The Coaching and Mentoring Programme draws upon this experience so provides you with the assurance of quality in both provision and faculty.
-Specifically WAPPAR uses the latest practice-based evidence and research into the application of coaching within organisations to meet the needs of senior managers and external/internal coaches within the commercial and public sectors.
+Specifically, WAPPAR uses the latest practice-based evidence and research into the application of coaching within organisations to meet the needs of senior managers and external/internal coaches within the commercial and public sectors.

 How we will work with you

 Whether you are looking to commission a bespoke programme to match your organisational culture or you are an individual seeking to develop your practice we will work with you to identify what route is best for you and your clients.
 You can take any or all of the modules identified below or we will develop a programme specifically for your own needs.